-Together with Prof. R.Schulte, I focus on exploring new uses of our proton CT (pCT) scanner.
+Together with Prof. R.Schulte, I focus on exploring new uses of our proton CT (pCT) scanner, in particular for helium and carbon beam therapy.
 We are further developing the idea of analyzing scattered charged particles from the patient using our pCT system for tissue characterization and therapeutic beam delivery monitoring.

 We also continue to support the development of novel beam monitors (research with Dr. Friedman, Integrated Sensors), in particular for ultrahigh dose-rate applications (FLASH radiotherapy).

 We continue to support the development of new accelerators technology as well as neutron capture therapy.
 A far-reaching goal is to establish a research center for advanced radiation technology and compounds to perform innovative proton therapy.

 Recently we start to explore the application of our invention - novel 2D positive ion detector array - for cancer diagnostic via single-ion detection of volatile biomarkers from cancer tissue samples.